simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 ## DoC Modules
 Things to know about DoC modules:
+- DoC modules are typically 20% coursework based 80% exam based.
+Exams take place on the last week of term, and are predeeded by week where no new material can be taught (no lectures last 2 weeks of term).
 - They do not release past paper solutions.
 There are instead crowd-sourced solutions which can be found [here](https://imperiallondon-my.sharepoint.com/:f:/r/personal/comparn_ic_ac_uk/Documents/DoC%20Secret%20Revision%20Folder?csf=1&web=1&e=wFa3K0)
 - Some courses will assume you have knowledge which you might be missing (e.g. Operating Systems).
 A 4th year DoC student Eugene has a repository of rendered LaTeX notes, which are really useful in covering some of this content, which you can find [here](https://github.com/lin-e/imperial-revision).
 - You can find seperate DoC module feedback [here](https://imperiallondon-my.sharepoint.com/:w:/r/personal/comparn_ic_ac_uk/_layouts/15/Doc.aspx?sourcedoc=%7BDB61C285-547E-4CD7-8A23-4D9F8BCFD601%7D&file=Course%20Selection%20Advice%20-%20Year%203.docx&action=default&mobileredirect=true), but keep in mind it contains feedback from students with a different background.